JingfeiPeng/image_repo_shopify_code_challenge/README.md

 python server/server.py
 ```
 Use `client/post_client.py` for uploading images and `client/get_images_client.py` for fetching images.
-See `Architecture` below for avaliable options or `Sample Usage` for examples on how to use
+See `Architecture` below for avaliable options and `Sample Usage` for examples on how to use

 ### Tests:
 To run tests: `./run_tests.sh`